-Our 2013 and 2012 Performance Unit Awards, which settle in cash, are accounted for as liability awards.
-The associated expense for these awards decreased by \$4.1 million for the year ended December 31, 2014 compared to 2013 due to (i) the quarterly re-measurement of the 2013 Performance Unit Awards based on the performance of our stock price relative to the peer group utilized in the forward-looking Monte Carlo simulation and (ii) the final pay-out value of the 2012 Performance Unit Awards due to the performance of our stock relative to the peer group during the corresponding performance period.
-The fair value and corresponding liability related to the 2012 Performance Unit Awards as of December 31, 2014 was \$2.7 million and represents the cash payment made in the first quarter of 2015.
+The associated expense for our 2013 and 2012 performance unit awards awards decreased by \$4.1 million for the year ended December 31, 2014 compared to 2013 due to (i) the quarterly re-measurement of the 2013 performance unit awards based on the performance of our stock price relative to the peer group utilized in the forward-looking Monte Carlo simulation and (ii) the final pay-out value of the 2012 performance unit awards due to the performance of our stock relative to the peer group during the corresponding performance period.
+The fair value and corresponding liability related to the 2012 performance unit awards as of December 31, 2014 was \$2.7 million and represents the cash payment made in the first quarter of 2015.

-See Notes 2.r and 5 to our audited consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock and performance based compensation.
+See Notes 2.r and 6 to our consolidated financial statements included elsewhere in this Annual Report for additional information regarding our stock and performance based compensation.